misterjanson/CTF/content/02_LabIntro/02-page.md

 weight: 20
 ---

-With the appropriate license, you can leverage these matrices in the FortiAnalyzer GUI:
+With the appropriate license, you can leverage the ATT&CK® matrix in the FortiAnalyzer GUI:
 - Incidents & Events > Incidents > MITRE ATT&CK®
-- Incidents & Events > Incidents > MITRE ATT&CK® ICS

 FortiAnalyzer associates incident and event information with the relevant tactics and techniques.
 FortiAnalyzer also displays coverage in the MITRE ATT&CK matrices, so you can determine which [event handlers](https://docs.fortinet.com/document/fortianalyzer/7.6.4/administration-guide/444315/event-handlers) help to cover specific tactics and techniques.

-{{% notice note %}}The examples displayed below are for the MITRE ATT&CK® pane, but the same functionality exists for the MITRE ATT&CK® ICS pane.

-The OT Security Service is required for FortiAnalyzer to use all functionality in the MITRE ATT&CK® ICS pane.{{% /notice %}}

-### Attack
+### ATT&CK®

-You can review incident and event information organized within the MITRE ATT&CK matrices from the Attack tab.
+You can review incident and event information organized within the MITRE ATT&CK matrix from the Attack tab.
 Each technique includes a hyperlink to the relevant information at https://attack.mitre.org/techniques.
-You can filter the matrices using the time frame dropdown, and you can refresh the matrices as needed.
+You can filter the matrix using the time frame dropdown, and you can refresh the matrix as needed.

 ![faz_attack](faz_attack.png?width=600px)